kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-Scheduling of new Pods is affected.
-(Scheduled Pods aren't affected.)
+Scheduling of new Pods created with `MatchLabelSelectors` is affected.
+But, all the existing Pods aren't affected.

 ###### Are there any tests for feature enablement/disablement?